jxudata/AffirmJobs/README.md

-## Affirm is hiring!
+## 2020, Affirm is hiring!

 ![enter image description here](https://cdn-assets.affirm.com/images/black_logo-transparent_bg.png)

-If you are looking for **experienced positions**,  you have two options:
+If you are looking for **experienced positions**:

  If you are **really** interested in Affirm and you find a position that **really** matches your experience, let us talk!
-Please click this [referral link](https://jobs.lever.co/affirm?lever-via=y0mY3vA2RD) or [https://jobs.lever.co/affirm?lever-via=y0mY3vA2RD](https://jobs.lever.co/affirm?lever-via=y0mY3vA2RD), find up to three positions, send them to affirm.refer.job@gmail.com, with your linkedin profile link, resume, and 3rd person introduction of yourself.
+Please click this [referral link](https://grnh.se/8ec8f9fd3us), find up to three positions, send them to affirm.refer.job@gmail.com, with your linkedin profile link, resume, and 3rd person introduction of yourself.
 I will follow up with you.
 I would be more than willing to answer your questions about Affirm.

+If you are looking for **Software Engineer, New Grad 2021**, please apply here: [referral link](https://grnh.se/c48d8f7c3us) and message me on [LinkedIn](https://grnh.se/c48d8f7c3us) indicating you have applied through my link.
+I am more than happy to answer any questions you may have!

 To know more about Affirm, please read the following: